intel/nauta/docs/installation-and-configuration/README.md

  - `cd nauta`

-2. Build the base package (a makefile will automate the bulk of the process, but there are some minimum packages needed to get going).
+2. Build the base package (a makefile will automate the bulk of the process, but there are some minimum packages needed for Nauta).

+* **Note:** To see the list of installed components and their versions, refer to: [List of Software Components](./System_Software_Components_Requisites/SSCR.md) and for Package information, refer to: [Installation Package Requirements](./Installation_Package_Requirements/IPR.md).

-3. Populate Nauta's inventory file to tell it where your master and worker nodes are, and how to access them.
+3. Populate or create Nauta's inventory file to define where your master and worker nodes are, and how to access them.
+To create the Inventory file:

+    - Copy the Inventory file example information: [Inventory File Information](./Inventory_Tasks/IT.md).

+   - Modify the newly created Inventory file to suit your needs.

-4. Configure Nauta's configuration file to tell it about proxies, network quirks and filesystem preferences.
+4. Modify Nauta's configuration file to define your proxy, network quirks and filesystem preferences.
+To create the configuration file:

+   - Copy the Configuration file example infomation: [Configuration File Information](./Configuration_Tasks_Variables/CTV.md).

+   - Modify the newly created Configuration file to suit your needs.

-5. Run the installation script.
+5. Run the installation script (see [Installation Process](./Installation_Process/IP.md) for more information).

 This process does the following: